Last updated at 16:30, 12 Aug 2015 Uploaded at 21:39, 6 Oct 2013

 2. Choose one AOS.esp from the first 4 folders (001 -004) based on which DLCs you have.
 DG stands for Dawnguard, DB stands for Dragonborn.
 Place the correct AOS.esp in your Data folder within the main Skyrim directory.

 3. Take the "Sound" folder from within the "010 Sounds Loose" folder and place it in your Data folder within your main Skyrim directory.
-Say yes to override when asked.
+Say yes to overwrite when asked.

 4. Activate the AOS.esp in your mod manager or from the Skyrim launcher

-6. Set your load order using LOOT, BOSS, or manually.
+6. Set your load order, preferably using LOOT v0.8.0, or BOSS, or manually.

 7. Play the game!